LeonRischar/ptsql_austria/README.md

 # Usage
 1. Download the datasets described above
-2. Place the unzipped datasets in the data folder in the root of the project
+2. Place the unzipped datasets in the `/data/in/` folder
 3. Run the jupyter notebook to calculate the PTSQL.

 # License